Grants are available for projects that protect and improve water and natural resources within the Nine Mile Creek Watershed.

 Wondering what plants can be used in your projects?
 Only Minnesota native plants may be used in buffers and habitat restoration projects.
 For raingardens and other stormwater practices, a selection of native cultivars and/or Minnesota native plants may be used.

-Approved cultivars for stormwater practices: Native Cultivar Plant List
+Nine Mile Creek approved cultivars for stormwater practices: Nine Mile Creek Native Cultivar Plant List (PDF)

 Only projects within the Nine Mile Creek Watershed District are eligible for funding.